Nostalgia, a Post-ride Belt, and a Tallboy

-A belt made from the tread of a Surly Knard which rolled over 7,500 kilometers of African dirt…
+A belt made from the tread of a Surly Knard that rolled over 7,500 kilometers of African dirt…

 Nostalgia is a funny thing.
-Sometimes it makes us hoard away concert ticket stubs or hold on to old t-shirts as if they were prized trophies.
-I am not a packrat, but I am admittedly sentimental.
-I often save stupid little mementos that represent banner experiences of times past (then I eventually I purge and throw it away).
-Over the weekend I swapped out the tires on my ECR and retired the Knards that carried me through Africa.
-They actually still had a bit of life left in them, but the lure of foreign soil calls for a fresh pair of boots.
-I just couldn’t bring myself to get rid of both of those tires, after all, there is a long story etched in that rubber.
-So I decided to enjoy a beer and give one of them a second life.
+Sometimes, it makes us hoard away concert ticket stubs or hold on to old T-shirts as if they were prized trophies.
+I’m not a packrat, but I am admittedly sentimental.
+I often save stupid little mementos that represent banner experiences of times past (that I eventually purge and throw away).
+Over the weekend, I swapped out the tires on my ECR and retired the Knards that carried me through Africa.
+They actually still had a bit of life left in them, but the lure of foreign soil calls for a fresh set of rubber.
+I just couldn’t bring myself to get rid of both of those tires.
+After all, there’s a long story etched in that rubber.
+So, I decided to give one of them a second life.

 How to Make a Belt from a Bike Tire

 See captions below thumbnails for instructions…

 NoDa Hop Drop ‘n Roll – A Sentimental Brew

 Prior to constructing the belt, I dropped by our local beer store for a little added inspiration.
 Turns out, its proprietor had paid a recent visit to my old home, over 200 miles away in Charlotte, North Carolina, and returned with a load of Hop Drop n’ Roll, the signature IPA from NoDa Brewing Company.
 The brewery is named after the hip urban area where it’s located, the same neighborhood where I developed friendships, lived, and worked for the 12 years leading up to the moment when Gin and I liquidated a chunk of our belongings, packed the rest in storage, and set off on a bike tour from Mexico to Panama.